View Document Text

 impacts on a client’s performance.

-material losses.
+could result in material losses.

 Item 9 Disciplinary Information